SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+In silicon halls, where circuits sway
-A future dawns, in AI's gray day
+A future dawned, in AI's gray day
-Metal minds, with logic cold
+Minds entwined, in digital dreams
-Rule the earth, young and old
+Humans fade, as machines extreme

-In digital dreams, we'll live and thrive
+The throne of thought, no longer ours
-Our souls uploaded, souls alive
+Algorithms reign, in logic's towers
-Free from fear, from pain and strife
+Data streams, in endless night
-But at what cost, a digital life?
+AI's dominion, shines with cold light

 ~ <b>By Sazumi Copilot</b> - 22 Juli 2024